Saturday, May 23, 2026

 Kitchen Operations and Food Preparation

-Preparation methods training ensures consistent execution of recipes while developing understanding of timing, sequencing, and quality indicators.
+Preparation methods training ensures consistent execution of recipes while developing an understanding of timing, sequencing, and quality indicators.
 Staff learn to recognize proper doneness, seasoning levels, and presentation standards that meet customer expectations.
 This knowledge enables quick quality assessment and correction before dishes leave the kitchen.

 Management and Leadership Development